shadynagy111-eng/SCNN-and-Resnet50-on-Medical-MNIST-classification/README.md

-# Spiking Convolutional Neural Network and RES-Net 50 on Medical MNIST Classification
+# Spiking Convolutional Neural Network and ResNet-50 on Medical MNIST Classification

 ## Overview

-This repository contains implementations of Spiking Convolutional Neural Network (SCNN) and ResNet50 architectures for classifying the Medical MNIST dataset.
+This repository contains implementations of Spiking Convolutional Neural Network (SCNN) and ResNet-50 architectures for classifying the Medical MNIST dataset.
 The Medical MNIST dataset is a collection of medical images that serve as a benchmark for evaluating image classification algorithms in the healthcare domain. 🏥📊

 ## Project Goals

 The primary objectives of this project are:

-- To explore the effectiveness of SCNN and ResNet50 architectures in classifying medical images. 🧠
+- To explore the effectiveness of SCNN and ResNet-50 architectures in classifying medical images. 🧠
 - To compare the performance of both models in terms of accuracy, training time, and computational efficiency. ⚖️
 - To provide a comprehensive framework for future research and development in medical image classification. 🔬